About Veterinary Care in Cambridge

 Top-rated veterinary clinics in Cambridge

 There are 22 veterinary clinics in Cambridge, with an average Google rating of 4.6★.
-All clinics treat dogs and cats, while none offer farm or large-animal services.
-Six clinics provide emergency or out-of-hours care, but there is no explicit 24-hour veterinary cover confirmed locally.
-The clinics collectively have 3571 reviews, and 14 offer veterinary nurse training programs.
-Most clinics have an online presence, with 19 maintaining websites.
-The overall clinic depth is strong, with a broad range of services spread across multiple providers, ensuring diverse options for pet owners.
+Eighteen of these clinics treat dogs and cats, while only three offer services for farm or large animals.
+Six clinics provide emergency or out-of-hours care, though there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Cambridge, Cambridgeshire